 then all the sudden, something happens--something that makes us feel horrible, disappointed, and upset with the whole situation.
 And we want to quit--we don't want to continue any further.

 we feel as if the whole spirituality is full of shit and our mind is filled with doubts---doubts with ourselves, with our teacher, with the lineage, with the teachings, with the whole spiritual journey altogether. we are about to give up and turn away to live a so-called "normal life"--an ordinary, non-spiritual life. we want to settle down---"I'm tired", "no more journey", so to speak.

 so, what are you going to do otherwise? why did you begin your spiritual practice in the first place? what do you want? what was your initial inspiration that brought you here? what do you expect from your teacher? what do you learn from hearing the teachings? what is the practice? are you doing anything? are you trying to become something other than being yourself?...

 this down time is very important. it helps us to make our spiritual practice more pure without hope and fear, preconception, expectation, or agenda. it helps clearing the ground and brings us back

 that's the only way our life can be real and we can be truly alive.

 see, there's actually no choice if you really want to live a real life. ups and downs are part of the whole picture and it's the sign that things are still moving and your life is still unfolding beautifully.

 friends, I am not going anywhere.
-I am not gonna become a better, more spiritual, more holy person.
-I am not gonna end up in the ten bhumis, sixteen dhyana states, or nibbana. it doesn't matter to me ...since I am who I am and I trust what my life offers me in every moment. i think that's truly what i want.
+I am not gonna become a greater, more spiritual, more holy person.
+I am not gonna end up in the ten bhumis, sixteen dhyana states, or nibbana. it doesn't matter to me ...since I am who I am and I trust what my life offers to me in every moment. i think that's truly what i want.